Achieving a Single Source of Truth in your Organization

 Migrating everybody over to a single platform is easier said than done.
 First you have the issue of people being quite happy using the tools they’ve always used and are familiar with.
 Everybody balks at change, particularly if they see it as an “it ain’t broke, don’t fix it”-type situation.
 It’s your job to explain why it is broken and why everyone using a platform like Confluence can fix it.

-For instance, when I joined Old Street Solutions, I myself kept using Word documents on my computer for a while, for writing articles like this one.
+For instance, when I joined the team working on product marketing at Warsaw Dynamics, I myself kept using Word documents on my computer for a while, for writing articles like this one.
 This wasn’t very conducive to fast, efficient collaboration.
 Those Word docs sat on my computer, never seen by anyone else unless I emailed them to someone.
 Sure, my colleagues could then write comments on the document or make tracked changes.
 But I can’t see their comments and changes till they send them back to me.
 A Word docs isn’t a live document unless you save it to something like SharePoint or OneDrive and turn it into one.

 Eventually I graduated to Google Docs, which arelive documents, stored online in the cloud.
 However, having a bunch of Google Docs in a shared Google Drive folder isn’t very visual, dynamic, or navigable.
 Nor is it easy to scale when you have lots of documents.
 And because it’s not open by default, files and information can get lost in unshared folders.